Skip to main content

 Tutoring

-If you have a book smart teen
+If you have a book-smart teen

 There is always a need for tutors.
 Your teen can tutor in the subject (or subjects) they are really good at.
 They can ask around at local high schools or post in groups on Facebook about their services.
 School is hard, even in the younger grades.
 Your teen can tutor grade school kids or help junior high students get ready for the next step.

-Referee all the games
+Referee games

 If you have a sporty teen